 2findlocal, 8coupons, ABLocal, AirYell, Allonesearch, AmericanTowns, AroundMe, Avantar, Banks.com, Bizwiki, Brownbook.net, ChamberofCommerce.com, CitySquares, Credibility Review, Cylex, DexKnows, eLocal, EZlocal, Factual, Find Open, GetFave, GoLocal247, HERE, HotFrog, iBegin, iGlobal, Insider Pages, Kudzu, Local.com, LocalDatabase, LocalPages, LocalStack, MapQuest, MerchantCircle, My Local Services, n49, Navmii, Opendi, Pitney Bowes, Pointcom, pr.business, ShowMeLocal, Soleo, Telenav, The Internet Chamber of Commerce, TomTom, Topix, Tupalo, USCity.net, VotefortheBest, Waze, Where To?, White & Yellow Pages, Yalwa, YaSabe, YellowMoxie, YellowPageCity, YellowPagesGoesGreen, Zomato,

 Another overlooked aspect of your GMB listing and one that can make a very noticeable difference to CTR (click-through rates) are images.
-Images will help build an overall positive representation of your business so try uploading a logo, a shot of your premises if applicable, and any other photos which you think help promote your business effectively to GMB.
+Images will help build an overall positive representation of your business so upload a logo, a picture of your premises if applicable, and any other photos which could help promote your business effectively to GMB.
 Do not add all the images you have at the same time, but go back to GMB periodically adding your images.
-Ensure your pictures are professional, appealing and kept up to date as you focus on what might help prompt a customer into a buying decision.
+Ensure your pictures are professional, appealing, and kept up to date as you prompt a customer into a buying decision.

-To achieve the best feedback, you need to follow Google’s recommended image format specifications.
-“Businesses with recent photos typically receive more clicks to their websites.” is what Google recommends so follow Google's specifications:
+Follow Google’s recommended image format specifications.
+“Businesses with recent photos typically receive more clicks to their websites.” -Google.

 Format: JPG or PNG